lirc572/blog.lirc572.com/blog/_posts/move-wsl-file-system.md

   - WSL
   - Windows Subsystem for Linux
 ---
 WSL has been very useful as a Linux environment running on Windows 10.
 One problem for WSL is, however, that it is installed to the C drive by default.
 It would easily take up over 10 GB of space after installing some programming tool chains on it.
 Recently, my C drive was once again filled by software that can only be installed on C drive.
 As I browse for files to remove, I found out that my WSL installation was taking 15 GB of storage!
 After some online search, I managed to move my WSL file system out of C drive.
 Here is [a link to the solution](https://stackoverflow.com/questions/38779801/move-wsl-bash-on-windows-root-filesystem-to-another-hard-drive#answer-51767786) I referred to.
-I will also briefly talked about it here.
+I will also briefly talk about it here.

 ## Move WSL File System